Presentation of wooden houses

 A change of mentality

 In Sweden, building with wood means tradition.
-Yet the industrial development of towns and cities meant that for a time, concrete houses replaced wooden ones.
-The UN's warning about pollution from building materials, which account for more than 38% of global carbon dioxide emissions, has raised awareness among Swedish officials and the public, prompting a return to wood.
-After a long period when the construction of timber-framed buildings was limited to no more than two storeys, timber buildings are now becoming increasingly tall.
+Yet the industrial development of cities meant that for a while concrete houses replaced wooden ones.
+The UN's alarm over pollution from building materials, which account for more than 38% of global carbon dioxide emissions, has sensitized Swedish officials and public opinion to the problem, prompting a return to wood.
+After a long period when timber-framed buildings were limited to a maximum of 2 storeys, wooden buildings are now getting taller.

 Tomas Alsmarker, Head of Innovation at Swedish Wood, says the country has seen a huge change in building materials recently.
-Wood is now the material of choice, which is understandable when you consider that Sweden has the largest area of forest in Europe."For buildings up to 8 storeys, the question is not whether they can be made of wood but what prevents us from making them of wood."
+Wood is now the material of choice, which is understandable when you consider that Sweden is the country with the largest area of forest in Europe.
+"For buildings up to eight stories, the question is not whether they can be made of wood, but what's stopping us from making them wood."

 Sara Cultural Centre, Sweden